 Now we must ask ourselves why anti-semitism is growing the way it is all around the world, with evangelical support for Israel decreasing?

-I think it is because we, as Christians, are delusional.
-By rejecting the Jews and their land, we are rejecting Jesus Christ, our Lord and Saviour as well.
+I think it is because many Christians are giving way to delusion.
+By rejecting the Jews and their land, we are rejecting Jesus Christ, our Lord, and Saviour as well.